marshmallow-packages/seoable/README.md

 And then publish the configs:
 ```
-php artisan vendor:publish --provider="Marshmallow\SeoMeta\FieldServiceProvider"
+php artisan vendor:publish --provider="Marshmallow\Seoable\FieldServiceProvider"
 ```

 ## How to use the field
-Find the model you want to have the SEO fields on, example could be `App\Models\Page`, then add the `SeoMetaTrait` trait:
+Find the model you want to have the SEO fields on, example could be `App\Models\Page`, then add the `SeoableTrait` trait:
 ```
 ...
-use Marshmallow\SeoMeta\Traits\SeoMetaTrait;
+use Marshmallow\Seoable\Traits\SeoableTrait;

 class Page extends Model
 {
-    use SeoMetaTrait;
+    use SeoableTrait;
     ...
 }
 ```